 - Free Version

 - Weebly Detailed Integrations

 - Weebly Review Conclusions

 Weebly – Website Builder

-In the realm of website building software, Weebly is one of the big names.
+Weebly is one of the big names in the realm of website-building software.
 As we found out in the Weebly review, the platform still scores top marks for usability, and the free version is amazing.
 However, while there is a lot to love about Weebly, there are also some problems with the platform as it further transitions to a division of Square (which acquired the site in 2018).

 Read on to find out what the Weebly website builder gets right and some of our problems with the service.
 Then, as a quick spoiler, we can say Weebly is still an excellent choice for personal and small business users, but organizations requiring more power are better off looking elsewhere.

 What is Weebly Used For?